 See the full list of our funders, supporters and partners here.

-Action Space currently has eight trustees, who provide a range of skills and experiences.
+Action Space currently has nine trustees, who provide a range of skills and experiences.
 Find out more about our trustees here.

 Action Space currently employs two Co-Directors, Administrator, Pastoral Care Worker and Administrative Assistant.
 The Administrative Assistant is employed under the Access to Work scheme for people with learning disabilities.
 Meet our staff.